PocketMiner82/mycroft-youtube-music/README.md

 Play music from YouTube Music using your voice.

 ## Description
-Searches youtube music, plays first song and adds 100 songs from the youtube music watch playlist to the queue of the CommonPlay framework.<br>
+Searches youtube music, plays first song and adds 100 songs from the youtube music watch playlist to the queue of the Common Play Framework.<br>
 Based on https://github.com/elarion83/nico-youtube

 ## Category